 Contact Renkin & Associates in North County, CA

-If you are considering moving out or are ready to file for divorce and would like to speak with an attorney, we encourage you to contact us for a confidential consultation.
+If you are considering moving out or are ready to file for divorce and would like to speak with an attorney, we encourage you to contact us for a confidential case evaluation.
 Richard M. Renkin is a California divorce attorney and Certified Family Law Specialist who has been representing clients in divorces for more than 30 years.
 To request an appointment at our offices in North County, please call 619-299-7100 or send us a message online today.